 And this particular passage deals with the matter of sacrificial worship, where the Jewish priests had to offer sacrifices year after year for the sins of the people.
 But when Christ died, that was the ultimate and last sacrifice.
 “Not that He should offer Himself often. . . but now, once at the end of the ages, He has appeared to put away sin by the sacrifice of Himself.”
 (Hebrews 9:25-26)

-And then the next verse 27 goes on to illustrate that same idea. . . by way of analogy, using as an example the death experience of all flesh-and-blood humans: we die only once, and likewise, Christ died once as a sacrifice for sin; He doesn’t have to do it again: “as it is appointed for men to die once, but after this the judgment.”
-Again the explanation is given: “so Christ was offered once to bear the sins of many.”
-(Hebrews 9:28)
+And then the next verse 27 goes on to illustrate that same idea… by way of analogy, using as an example the death experience of all flesh-and-blood humans: we die only once (“It is appointed for men to die once“), and likewise, Christ died once (“Christ, having been offered once to bear the sins of many“).
+(Hebrews 9:27-28, ESV)

 That gap between Death and Final Judgment will offer unbelieving souls plenty of opportunity for change, re-orientation, and salvation.
-It may be their last oportunity, but the Scripture cannot be construed into proving that there isn’t any.
-Seems that’s a case of trying to bolster preconceived notions by reading more meaning into a Scripture than what is really there.
+It may be their last opportunity, and it might have been better to have come to the Lord sooner (during their earthly lives), but the Scripture cannot be construed into proving that there isn’t any hope for non-believers in the Afterlife.

 Regarding this concept of judgment, in the Greek-Roman world of those days, people were generally ignorant about the true nature of divine judgment.
 God was thought to be rather “human” – arbitrary, somewhat cruel, and not particularly righteous in His judgments, having little or no concern for what was going on in the world.
 Many of their gods were characterized in this way, and it was the general line of thinking with many of the Greek philosophers.
 And in the modern age, as in the pagan belief systems, God is generally thought of in similar terms as having little concern for our world.